 2. Set your pricing.

-Pricing is one of the hardest parts to get right in running a new business.
+Pricing can be one of the hardest aspects to get right when running a new business.

 If you price too low, you’ll lose money or just barely break even – which won’t make the time and effort you put into your online store worth it.
 If you price too high, you won’t make enough sales and still risk losing money on the whole endeavor.

-To figure out the pricing that makes sense you have to first figure out your own costs.
-That includes:
+To figure out what pricing that makes the sense you have to first figure out your business’ finances.
+This includes: